kpn-dsh/dsh-cli/design/model.md

 ### _Processor_

-A _Processor_ is an abstraction of a service that can be deployed to the DSH platform.
+A _Processor_ is an abstraction of all data processing components under control of Trifonius.
-By following this abstraction, all types of _Processors_ can be treated exactly the same, e.g. all _Processors_ have `deploy()`, `start()`, `stop()` and `undeploy()` methods.
+Following this abstraction, all processors can be treated exactly the same, e.g. all _Processors_ have `deploy()`, `start()`, `stop()` and `undeploy()` methods.
-Also, all _Processors_ can describe their capabilities and required instance parameters in the same way.
+Also, all _Processors_ can describe their capabilities and required instance parameters in the same way, and describe how they can be connected to _Resources_ or other _Processors_.

+### _ProcessorTechnology_

+A _ProcessorTechnology_ is a technical solution by which Trifonius can realize the data _Processor_ components.
+For example, the `dsh-service` processor technology supports the application of DSH containers on a DSH platform.

 ### _ProcessorRealization_

-_Processors_ need to be configured before they can be used.
+A _ProcessorRealization_ defines how one specific component from a _ProcessorTechnology_ can be used by Trifonius.
-Typically, this is done by composing a configuration file.
+Typically, this is done by composing a configuration file that further defines how a technology component (e.g. a DSH container) can be utilized.
-A _Processor_ together with its configuration yields a _ProcessorRealization_.
+A _ProcessorTechnology_ together with its configuration yields a _ProcessorRealization_.
 These _ProcessorRealizations_ show up in the Trifonius user interface, where they can be selected and where all the required deployment parameters can be set.
 Also, the junctions (which connect a _Processor_ to the _Resources_) need to be defined.

-The configuration must specify things like,
+The configuration must specify things like

-* type, id, label, description and version for this _ProcessorRealization_,
+* technology, realization type, description and version for this _ProcessorRealization_,
 * inbound and outbound junctions, via which a _Processor_ can consume or produce its data,
 * deployment parameters, that the _Pipeline_ designer must provide when using this _ProcessorRealization_ in a _Pipeline_,
 * metadata and links that are relevant for this _ProcessorRealization_,
 * deployment _Profiles_,
 * parameters that are specific for this _ProcessorRealization_.

-A _ProcessorRealization_ has a one-to-one relation with a technical solution to deploy services on the DSH.

 ### _ProcessorInstance_